What Is Happiness? - An Inspiring Essay On Defining Your Happiness

 But the way you personally define happiness will likely change from day to day as well.

 And that's one of the most critical aspects of happiness.
 That's also why it's supposedly so hard to measure and quantify.
+Here's an entire article I wrote recently about how difficult it is to define happiness, but you can still try for yourself!

 Still with me?
 Good, because I'm going to add yet another reason why happiness is such a difficult thing to measure!